Preetbandgar/tb3-nav2-slam-benchmark/README.md

 ## 📋 Overview

-Autonomous navigation project on TurtleBot3 Waffle in ROS2(Jazzy).
+Autonomous navigation project on TurtleBot3 Waffle in ROS2 Jazzy.
 Maps were generated using SLAM Toolbox (primary, recorded to rosbag2 MCAP) and Google Cartographer (monitored live via Foxglove).
 Single-goal and waypoint navigation via RViz confirmed the full stack was working before any constrained environments were attempted.

-A routine demo through a **narrow doorway(approx 0.81m)** failed consistently.
+A routine demo through a **0.81m narrow doorway** failed consistently.
 Seven systematic tests followed.
 Tests 01–05 tuned Nav2 parameters — none worked.
 Test 06 switched to a rectangular footprint and uncovered the **"Letterbox Trap"**: the planner routed through an unsafe gap it geometrically fit through.

 Test 07 reverted to a circular `robot_radius: 0.15` and decomposed the mission into 4 waypoints via the Nav2 Simple Commander API (`waypoint_following/simple_commander_waypoints.py`).
 Result: **100% success, zero collisions**.

 ---

-## 🖼️ Visual Proof
+## 🖼️ Results & Visualization

 ### Nav2 Stack — How It's Wired